13 Lakes: Synopsis

-The sky is clear above Jackson Lake; it is civil twilight and the sun is rising.
+The sky is clear above Jackson Lake; the sun rises during the scene.
 Mountains are seen in the distance.
-Bird vocalisation and howling—likely that of a gray wolf—can be heard prominently for the first two minutes of the shot.
+Bird vocalization and howling—likely that of a gray wolf—can be heard prominently for the first two minutes of the shot.
 The daylight sky above Moosehead Lake is cloudy.
 The horizon separates two landmasses visible to the left and rightmost sides of the scene.
 The daylight sky above Salton Sea is clear and sunny.
 For the entire duration of the scene, with mountains visible in the distance, two jet skis circle the body of water.
-It is a cloudy day over Lake Superior, which sees a harbour in the distance.
+It is a cloudy day over Lake Superior, which sees a harbor in the distance.
 Chunks of ice float in the lake.
-A container ship enters the harbour sailing from the right to left side of the shot.
-The civil twilight sky above Lake Winnebago is clear whilst the sun is setting.
-Land is seen in the far distance and bird vocalisation is heard, which gradually increases throughout the duration of the scene.
-In the far distance, a sailing ship enters the scene from the left and disappears from view as it nears the centre of the shot.
+A container ship enters the harbor sailing from the right to left side of the shot.
+The sky above Lake Winnebago is clear.
+Land is seen in the far distance and bird vocalization is heard, which gradually increases throughout the duration of the scene.
+In the far distance, a sailing ship enters the scene from the left and disappears from view as it nears the center of the shot.
 It is a sunny day over Lake Okeechobee, although clouds are seen in the distance which slowly approach the shot.
 Flora—possibly seagrass—is seen emerging from the water, as are rocks, with forested wetland visible in the near distance.
-A level crossing is heard, followed by a train horn and train noise caused by rail corrugation as a freight train passes behind the shot.
+A level crossing is heard, followed by a train horn and train noise as a train passes behind the shot.

 The sky above Red Lake is cloudy.
-The only landmass visiable is in the far distance to the rightmost side of the shot.
+The only landmass visible is in the far distance to the rightmost side of the shot.
 Thunder is heard throughout the scene as rain clouds emerge from the right side of the shot and float leftwards.
 The sky above Lake Pontchartrain is also cloudy.
 Visible is the Lake Pontchartrain Causeway, disappearing in the distance as it heads left.
 It is a clear day over Great Salt Lake, although clouds are seen in the distance.
-Mountainous terrain is visible at the centre of the lake.
+Mountainous terrain is visible at the center of the lake.
 Birds circle the area at the start of the shot, after which they can be seen in the distance flying across the lake.
 Two planes are heard flying overhead.
 Lake Iliamna is cloudy, with mist visible across the lake.
-Snowy mountains align the skyline above the lake.
+In the distance, snowy mountains rise up along the horizon, towering above the lake.
 It is a clear day over Lake Powell as the sun is setting.
 The shot, encircled by the Colorado Plateau, becomes gradually encompassed in darkness.
 A plane can be heard, and later a small passenger ship sails from the right to the left of the shot.
-Crater Lake is perfectly reflected in the clear water on a clear day, though several clouds do pass-by.
+Crater Lake is perfectly reflected in the clear water on a clear day, though several clouds do pass by.
 Several gunshots are heard throughout the duration of the scene, which echo around the lake.
 It is a cloudy day over Oneida Lake, with the only visible land located to the left of the shot.